-If you’re looking for that extra special dessert, a one of kind creation, my Ricotta Chocolate Chip Cake is just what the doctor ordered!
+If you’re looking for that extra special dessert, a one-of-a-kind creation, my Ricotta Chocolate Chip Cake is just what the doctor ordered!

 It was one of my extended (Italian) family favorites and one I was lucky enough to learn from my adopted Nonna.
-This delicious cake which she called a “Torta di Ricotta e Cioccolata” was served over the Christmas and Easter holidays.
-But this cake is too good to serve just at those times and would quickly become one of your family favorites.
+This delicious “Torta di Ricotta e Cioccolata” was served over the Christmas and Easter holidays.
+But this cake is too good to serve just at those holidays, perfect for any occasion.

 What caught my attention about this torta was the cake itself, I’ve made layer cakes stuffed with cannoli filling before and they were delicious, but they were traditional layer cakes.
 The difference with this cake was the batter.

 What Ingredients do I need to make a Ricotta Chocolate Chip Cake?

 Let’s start by gathering the ingredients we need to make my Ricotta Chocolate.
 In Chef Speak, this is called the “Mise en Place,” which translates to “Everything in its Place.”

 Not only does setting your ingredients up ahead of time speed up the cooking process, but it also helps ensure you have everything you need to make the dish.

 How do I make a Ricotta Chocolate Chip Cake?

 - In a large bowl mix all of the ingredients for the crust together, except the butter